 The OCC has granted preliminary conditional approval only.
 Final approval and authorization pursuant to 12 USC 27(a) for the Bank to commence business will not be granted until all preopening requirements are met.
 Until final approval is granted, the OCC has the right to modify, suspend, or rescind this preliminary conditional approval should the OCC deem any interim development to warrant such action.

-1 The OCC also grants the request to waive the director residency requirement for three out of five directors.
+The OCC also grants the request to waive the director residency requirement for five directors.

-2 See also 12 CFR 209.2.
+See also 12 CFR 209.2.

 Proposed Bank